kubeflow/example-seldon/setup.md

 # Setup kubewflow and seldon-core

-## Create a Kubernetes Cluster on GKE
+## Create a Kubernetes Cluster and persistent Disk on GKE

-**For the current demo you will need to create a 1 node cluster**

-This is because the default persistent volume claim on GCP uses a Google Persistent disk which is ReadWriteOnce.
-For a production setting you should use a file system which is ReadWriteMany.
+The persistent disk needs to be called nfs-1.

 Example: